iTwin/bis-schemas/README.md

     - To validate only wip schemas: `npm run iModelSchemaValidation -- --wip`
     - To validate a single wip schema: `npm run iModelSchemaValidation -- --wip SCHEMA-NAME`
         - For example to validate the wip BisCore: `npm run iModelSchemaValidation -- --wip BisCore`
+    - To validate multiple schemas at once: `npm run iModelSchemaValidation -- --multiSchema JSON-PATH`
+        - For example to validate the wip BisCore: `npm run iModelSchemaValidation -- --multiSchema C:\schemas.json`
+        - The schemas.json can define group of schemas to be imported in order.
+Each schema group should list schema and reference schemas in correct order.
+An example json can be viewed by running `npm run iModelSchemaValidation -- --multiSchema`
     - To save the output logs to a custom location: `npm run iModelSchemaValidation -- --OutDir SOME-DIR`
         - This command can be combined with any other command
         - The default log output directory is: `C:\Users\username\AppData\Local\Temp\SchemaValidation\Briefcases\validation`